distribution/distribution/docs/cloudfronts3.md

     - Trusted Signers: Self (Can add other accounts as long as you have access to Cloudfront Key Pairs for those additional accounts)

 # Registry configuration
-Here the Middleware option is used.
-It is still important to keep the storage option as Cloudfront will only handle 'pull' actions, 'push' actions are still directly written to S3.
+Here the `middleware` option is used.
+It is still important to keep the `storage` option as Cloudfront will only handle `pull` actions; `push` actions are still directly written to S3.

 The following example shows what you will need at minimum: